TheAcharya/MarkerData-Website/docs/User Guide/General.md

 This alternative is applicable in situations wherein:

-- The user expresses a preference against exporting a movie file.
+- You do not require exporting a movie file.
-- The user does not necessitate the extraction of images.
+- You do not require extraction of images.

 ## Progress Reporting